Skip to content

 To create a new client account named <ACCOUNT_SHORTNAME>:

-1. Create a corresponding file named /etc/osg/tokens/<ACCOUNT_SHORTNAME>.pw with the encryption password to use for this client account.
+1. If using OIDC mode, create a file named /etc/osg/tokens/<ACCOUNT_SHORTNAME>.pw with the encryption password to use for this account.
+Choose any complicated password; it will be used by oidc-agent to encrypt files on disk.

 2. Consult the Requesting Tokens document to determine which scopes you will need for this client account.